 NBA star Chris Paul says HBCUs are "important to our history"

-NBA star Chris Paul didn't attend a historically Black college but he has long been a vocal supporter of HBCUs.
-The 10-time NBA All-Star explained why he's been a champion of HBCUs.
+NBA star Chris Paul didn't attend a historically Black college as a young man, but he has long been a vocal supporter of HBCUs.
+In an interview with CBS News, the 10-time NBA All-Star explained why he's been a champion of HBCUs.

-"My appreciation comes from the history," Paul told CBS News on Thursday.
+"My appreciation comes from the history," Paul said Thursday.
 "For me, I was the only person in my family who didn't attend an HBCU, and so as I got older, I just started to dig into a little bit more."

 "I just want to make sure everyone understands that HBCUs are not less than, they're very capable and important to our history, to our culture, to everything," Paul added.